-One such intervention is perturbation-based balance training (PBT), in which the participants are exposed to repeated, unexpected postural disturbances while wearing a body harness to ensure their safety [18].
-It is well documented that PBT leads to considerable reactive balance adaptations after even short exposures, which can be retained for up to a year in laboratory settings.[18-21] Yet, divergent effects of PBT on daily life falls have been reported, with some showing an approximate 50% decrease while others find no effects, including the primary analysis from the current study, which showed a nonsignificant decrease in fall rates of 22% (IRR: 0.78, 95% CI 0.44 to 1.39).[18,22-24] Moreover, additional benefits of PBT on other physical, cognitive, and socio-psychological factors are vastly unknown.
-Considering that the laboratory reactive balance adaptations are long-lasting, evaluating the long-term maintenance of additional adaptations is of special interest.
-Yet, no previous PBT studies have evaluated such outcomes after a detraining period.

-Therefore, this pre-planned secondary analysis of a randomised, controlled trial with a 12-month follow-up aimed to evaluate the effects of a four-session PBT intervention on physical (gait, static balance, choice stepping reaction time, lower extremity performance), cognitive (executive function), and sociopsychological (concerns about falling and quality of life) measures among community-dwelling older adults aged 65 years or older, compared to regular treadmill walking.
+One such intervention is perturbation-based balance training (PBT), in which the participants are exposed to repeated, unexpected postural disturbances while wearing a body harness to ensure their safety.
+It is well documented that PBT leads to considerable reactive balance adaptations after even short exposures, which can be retained for up to a year in laboratory settings.18-21 Yet, divergent effects of PBT on daily life falls have been reported, with some showing an approximate 50% decrease while others find no effects, including the primary analysis from the current study, which showed a non-significant decrease in fall rates of 22% (Incidence Rate Ratio 0.78, 95% CI 0.44 to 1.39).18 22-24 Moreover, additional benefits of PBT on other physical, cognitive and sociopsychological factors are vastly unknown.
+Considering that the laboratory reactive balance adaptations are long-lasting, evaluating the long-term (> 6 months) maintenance of additional adaptations is of special interest.
+The long-term effects of PBT have previously been explored in patients with Parkinson's disease and spinal cord injury25-28 and shortterm effects in community-dwelling older adults Therefore, this preplanned secondary analysis of a randomised, controlled trial with a 12-month follow-up aimed to evaluate the short-term and long-term effects of a four-session PBT intervention on physical (gait, static balance, choice stepping reaction time, lower extremity performance), cognitive (executive function) and sociopsychological (concerns about falling and quality of life) measures among community-dwelling older adults aged 65 years or older, compared with regular treadmill walking.